Double-Auction Mechanisms for Resource Trading Markets: Abstract

 \section{Abstract}

-We consider a double-auction mechanism, which was recently proposed in the context of a mobile data-offloading market.
-It is also applicable in a network slicing market.
-Network operators (users) derive benefit from offloading their traffic to third party WiFi or femtocell networks (link-suppliers).
+We consider a double-auction mechanism, which was recently proposed in the context of rate allocation in mobile data-offloading markets; our mechanism is also applicable to the problem of bandwidth allocation in network slicing markets.
+Network operators (\emph{users}) derive benefit from offloading their traffic to third party WiFi or femtocell networks (\emph{link-suppliers}).
 Link-suppliers experience costs for the additional capacity that they provide.
-Users and link-suppliers (collectively referred to as agents) have their pay-offs and cost functions as private knowledge.
-A system-designer decomposes the problem into a network problem (with surrogate pay-offs and surrogate cost functions) and agent problems (one per agent).
+Users and link-suppliers (collectively referred to as \emph{agents}) have their pay-offs and cost functions as private knowledge.
+A \emph{network-manager} decomposes the problem into a network problem (with surrogate pay-offs and surrogate cost functions) and agent problems (one per agent).
 The surrogate pay-offs and cost functions are modulated by the agents' bids.
-Agents' payoffs and costs are then determined by the allocations and prices set by the system designer.
-Under this design, so long as the agents do not anticipate the effect of their actions, a competitive equilibrium exists as a solution to the network and agent problems, and this equilibrium optimizes the system utility.
-However, this design fails when the agents are strategic (price-anticipating).
-The presence of strategic supplying agents drives the system to an undesirable equilibrium with zero participation resulting in an efficiency loss of 100\%.
-This is in stark contrast to the setting when link-suppliers are not strategic: the efficiency loss is at most 34\% when the users alone are strategic.
-The paper then proposes a Stackelberg game modification with asymmetric information structures for suppliers and users in order to alleviate the efficiency loss problem.
-The system designer first announces the allocation and payment functions.
-He then invites the supplying agents to announce their bids, following which the users are invited to respond to the suppliers' bids.
-The resulting Stackelberg games' efficiency losses can be characterized in terms of the suppliers' cost functions when the user pay-off functions are linear.
+Agents' payoffs and costs are then determined by the allocations and prices set by the network-manager.
+Under this design, so long as the agents do not anticipate the effect of their actions on the prices set by the network-manager (i.e., \emph{price-taking} agents), a competitive equilibrium exists as a solution to the network and agent problems, and this equilibrium optimizes the sum utility of all agents.
+However, this design fails when the agents (including the link-supplier) are all strategic (\emph{price-anticipating}).
+Specifically, the presence of a strategic link-supplier drives the system to an undesirable equilibrium with zero participation resulting in an efficiency loss of 100\%.
+This is in stark contrast to an earlier setting where the users alone are strategic but the link-supplier is not $-$ the efficiency loss is known to be at most 34\%.
+The paper then proposes the following Stackelberg game modification with asymmetric information structures for link-supplier and users in order to alleviate the efficiency-loss problem: the network-manager first announces the allocation and payment functions; he then invites the link-supplier to announce its bid, following which the users are invited to respond with their bids.
+The resulting Stackelberg games' efficiency losses can be characterized in terms of the link-supplier's cost function when the users' pay-off functions are linear.
 Specifically, when the link-supplier's cost function is quadratic, the worst case efficiency loss is 25\%.
 Further, the loss in efficiency improves for polynomial cost functions of higher degree.
+For non-linear utility functions (e.g., $\alpha$-fair and $\log$ utilities), we demonstrate the efficacy of the proposed mechanism via. a detailed numerical study.